eerimoq/moblin/README.rst

 MOBS
 ====

 An iOS app for IRL streaming.
-Mainly targetting `Twitch`_.
+Mainly targetting `Twitch`_, but can stream to any RTMP endpoint.

 .. image:: https://github.com/eerimoq/mobs/raw/main/Docs/main.jpg